sfazli96/API-project/README.md

 - My Logo is an apartment house since I was inspired from airBnB logo was for rental places, I decided to choose like an small rental house.
 Currently, in the website I added some special features such as when a user adds a review it will show as a review card box and if the user wants to delete a review they can just press the trash can to delete it.
 In the future I plan to add in the CRUD for bookings as well.

 * Setup locally on machine
-    - Step 1: First download, Ubuntu 20.04 terminal to setup: (include link here), also in microsoft store as well.
+    - Step 1: First download, Ubuntu 20.04 terminal to setup: https://www.microsoft.com/store/productId/9MTTCL66CPXJ
-    - Step 2: After Ubuntu terminal is finished downloading, Open it, copy and run this command: git clone git@github.com:sfazli96/API-project.git
+    - Step 2: After Ubuntu terminal is finished downloading, Open it, copy and run this command: ```git clone git@github.com:sfazli96/API-project.git```
-    - Step 3: Then on local machine, after cloning cd into the project, run npm install in backend directory first then in another terminal run npm install in frontend directories.
-Using Visual Studio Code helps as well.
+    - Step 3: Then on your local machine, after cloning copy and paste command in Ubuntu: ```cd API-project``` after that then run: ```run npm install``` in backend directory first.
+Then in another terminal ```run npm install``` in frontend directory.
+Use Visual Studio Code as it helps a lot of this setup, other editors are fine as well.
-    - Step 4: After the packages finished installing, then run npm start in both directories frontend and backend.
+    - Step 4: After the packages finished installing, then run ```npm start``` in both directories frontend and backend.
-    - Step 5: Go to the browser and type in localhost:3000/ and you should see the website or it will pop up after the npm start which starts the server.
+    - Step 5: Go to the browser and type in ```https:localhost:3000/``` and you should see the website or it will pop up after the npm start which starts the server.

 ## Home Page
 - You can access to login, sign up in the modal on top right.
 There is demo button included in the login modal to test out the website.